smokeml/smokeml.github.io/icseae.md

 We use [Tmux](https://github.com/tmux/tmux) as an example to illustrate the evaluation process.
 To evaluate a project, we need to run five tools to collect their running time and bug reports.
 We manually inspect the bug reports to classify them into **False Positives** and **True Positives**.

+Note that the analysis time can be slightly different than the time reported in the paper.
+It is affected by the configurations of the running machine and the workload of that machine when running the analysis.

 ### SMOKE

 Commands: